Skip to main content

 Program Description

-The Take a Hike program is a unique program made possible by a partnership between the Take a Hike Youth at Risk Foundation and the Vancouver Board of Education.
-The program is based at John Oliver Secondary School and focuses on at-risk youth aged 15-19, grades 10-12.
-Take a Hike operates on a semester system.
-The first semester runs from September to January.
-The second semester runs from February to June.
-It is a three year program drawing on the principles of experiential learning – that students learn and grow best through firsthand experience and that there is a need for balance between academic requirements and adventure-based activities.
+The Take a Hike program is a unique program made possible by a partnership with the Take a Hike Foundation.
+The program is based at John Oliver Secondary School and focuses on at-risk youth in Grades 10-12.
+It is a three-year program drawing on the principles of experiential learning; that students learn and grow best through firsthand experience and that there is a need for balance between academic requirements and adventure-based activities.

 Program Location